 A model email for problems

 I was at [event] last weekend, and something came up for me that upset me.
 I wanted to let you know so you could consider adjustemtns in the future.

 I’m uncomfortable being asked to touch other people – especially strangers.
 When the ritual included a hug out of the blue, I didn’t know how to handle that, or if it was all right for me to decline without ruining the ritual.
-It put me in a difficult position between taking care of myself.
+It put me in a difficult position between taking care of myself and participating.